defendergr/structurePerformance/README.md

 # Implementing Theory
-This exercise explores key concepts in Operating Systems, with a particular focus on how a program’s structure influences the performance of demand paging.
+This exercise explores key concepts in Operating Systems, with a particular focus on how a program’s **structure** influences the **performance** (of demand paging).

+### You should:
-Carefully review the theoretical material, and apply the appropriate modifications to the provided source code (file ...).
-Be sure to include comments in your code that clearly mention the principle applied in each change.
+- [ ] Carefully review the theoretical material.
+- [ ] Apply the appropriate modifications to the provided source code (file ...).
+- [ ] Include comments in your code that clearly mention the principle applied in each change.

+### Optionally:
+- [ ] Fork this repository.
+- [ ] Create a pull request once you’ve finished implementing your changes in the repository.

 ```cpp
 #include <iostream>